skupperproject/skupper-docs/input/kube-yaml/service-exposure.md

 **Procedure**

-1. Identify a connector that you want to use and note the routing key of that connector.
+1. Identify a connector that you want to use.
+   Note the routing key of that connector.

 2. Create a listener resource YAML file:
    ```yaml